Get Over 250 Recipes

 A large number of children with autism are known to have gastrointestinal troubles, and researchers have linked autism with gut bacteria.
 The inner ecosystem of the gut, also called the "second brain," can impact the health of the entire body — including brain development, behavior, and mood.
 Pregnancy and the first two years of life are considered the critical window to nourish a baby's inner ecology to support gut, immune, and brain health.

 When assessing autism risk, it helps to remember that a baby's inner ecosystem is passed down from the mother.
-In 2012, Caltech researchers discovered that a viral or bacterial infection during pregnancy could increase a child's risk of developing autism.
+Caltech researchers discovered that a viral or bacterial infection during pregnancy could increase a child's risk of developing autism.
 Researchers also observed that changing gut bacteria with beneficial probiotics could help to reduce symptoms of autism.
 Solidifying the brain-gut connection, researchers believe probiotic therapy could be potentially transformative for children with autism and other neurodevelopmental disorders.6

 Establishing a vibrant inner ecosystem is just one way an expecting mother can influence her baby's health — a mother's mood can also help or harm her unborn child.

 When a mother is under excessive stress during pregnancy, her fetus ends up with expanded adrenals, and the baby is unable to handle stress.
 (Adrenals are glands that provide energy to every system in the body.)
 When the adrenals are healthy, a person is calm and centered with excellent mental focus.
 Children who experienced expanded adrenal cells in the womb will be highly intelligent but will find it difficult to concentrate.
 These children are often diagnosed as having ADD or ADHD.